-Today’s post honors the passing of John S. “Big Joe” Curtis who went to rest in peace on this day in 1972.
+Today’s post honors the passing of John Curtis.
+According to the Wikipedia article linked below, John S. “Big Joe” Curtis went to rest in peace on this day in 1972.
 He was eighty-eight years old when he died.
 John S. “Big Joe” Curtis was born on November 14, 1882.
 He was the first freshman to ever start at tackle for a Fielding Yost team.
 According to the Bentley Historical Library football archives, Joe Curtis started thirty-nine games over the course of four seasons at Michigan.

 John S. Curtis weighed in at about 230 pounds which made him one of the largest men to ever play football at Michigan in the early years.
 It is also why they called him “Big Joe.”
 However, he was athletic and could really get up and down the field.
 He was a force to be reckoned with on offense, defense and special teams.
 Yost saw his “huge” potential and utilized it to the full extent from 1903 to 1906.